Invoca/developer-docs/source/api_documentation/transactions_api/_signal_param_table.rst

     - Name in Reports
     - Description

+  * - signal_name *(deprecated)*
+    - Signal Name
+    - The name describing the signal event.
+See the Custom Data Parameters section for an updated way of accessing the Signal(s) that are true on a given transaction.

   * - signal_partner_unique_id
     - Signal Partner ID
     - Unique identifier, to distinguish between updating an existing Signal or Post Call Event (for example correcting a sale that was reported) versus adding a second sale or Post call Event to the call (for example a reservation made while on the call and then an add on item purchased later).